Interjet: Bankruptcy

+By April 2023, the federal court decided to liquidate the company and order the auction of its properties meaning Interjet will no longer fly again.

 Destinations

-As of 2020, following financial issues and the COVID-19 pandemic, Interjet had limited fights to four cities in Mexico, including Cancún, Guadalajara, Mexico City, and Monterrey.
+As of 2020, following financial issues and the COVID-19 pandemic, Interjet had limited flights to four cities in Mexico, including Cancún, Guadalajara, Mexico City, and Monterrey.

 Interjet has served locations in Mexico, Canada, Colombia, Costa Rica, Cuba, El Salvador, Guatemala, Peru, and the United States from its bases in Cancún, Guadalajara, Mexico City, and Monterrey.
 Interjet has also become a popular choice for surfers traveling to Mexico because of its baggage policy of not charging extra fees for those passengers transporting a surfboard on domestic flights.

 Interjet also operated several charter flights throughout the Americas, mainly in the Caribbean.

 International

 On July 1, 2011, Interjet began flights to its first international (and Central American) destination; to La Aurora International Airport in Guatemala City from Mexico City International Airport.

-On February 23, 2012, Interjet started flights to its first U.S. destination; to Miami International Airport from Benito Juárez International Airport.
-On June 21 that year the airline began flights to its second Central America destination; to San José de Costa Rica from Benito Juárez International Airport.
+On February 23, 2012, Interjet started flights to its first U.S. destination; to Miami International Airport from Mexico City International Airport.
+On June 21 that year the airline began flights to its second Central America destination; to San José de Costa Rica from Mexico City International Airport.

-On August 2, 2012, Interjet began flights to its second U.S. destination to John F. Kennedy International Airport in New York City from Benito Juárez International Airport.
-On August 27 the same year the airline received permission to fly to John Wayne Airport in Santa Ana, California; from Miguel Hidalgo y Costilla Guadalajara International Airport in Guadalajara and Benito Juárez International Airport.
+On August 2, 2012, Interjet began flights to its second U.S. destination to John F. Kennedy International Airport in New York City from Mexico City International Airport.
+On August 27 the same year the airline received permission to fly to John Wayne Airport in Santa Ana, California; from Guadalajara International Airport in Guadalajara and Mexico City International Airport.
 The airline began daily scheduled flights six weeks later on October 11.
-As of July 20, 2014, Interjet has ended flights to John Wayne Airport.
+As of July 20, 2014, Interjet had ended flights to John Wayne Airport.

 Interjet intended to serve flights from Toluca to various cities in the United States, including O'Hare International Airport in Chicago, George Bush Intercontinental Airport in Houston, McCarran International Airport in Las Vegas and San Antonio International Airport in San Antonio; as of 2013, only flights to Las Vegas and San Antonio had begun, with flights to Las Vegas from Lic.
 Adolfo López Mateos International Airport in Toluca beginning on November 15, 2012.

 On July 10, 2013, Interjet began service to El Dorado International Airport in Bogotá from Mexico City International Airport.

 On June 10, 2014, Interjet and Iberia began a codeshare agreement on their flights.